pangling4/ME405_Lab5/readme.md

 The mechanical design for this project was performed in SolidWorks.
-All of the models created for the project can be found under the src folder in the CAD Rev4 folder, which has been updated to reflect the actual dimensions are layout of the robot as-built.
+All of the models created for the project can be found under the src folder in the CAD Rev4 folder, which has been updated to reflect the actual dimensions and layout of the robot as-built.
 The wiring and attachment components (such as tape and hot glue) are not shown.

 Link: https://github.com/pangling4/TermProject/tree/main/src/CAD%20Rev4